The concept behind trap shooting is pretty simple, right?

 From Greek’s shooting bow and arrows at pigeons to English hunters using the birds as target practice, it’s almost hard to believe that the sport now uses clay projectiles.

-The randomness of how these projectiles fly out of the trap is designed to imitate the randomness of how a pigeon would fly from a cage.
+The randomness of how these projectiles are shot out of the trap is designed to imitate the randomness of how a pigeon would fly from a cage.

-The trap itself is similar to the cage in which the birds lived.
+The trap itself is similar to the cage the birds were originally kept in.

-And now, there are over 10 million participants in shooting sports in the United States alone.
+And now, there are over 10 million participants in shooting sports in the U.S. today.

-In the U.S., the task of organizing shooting sports lies in the hands of the National Rifle Association (NRA).
-That responsibility started in 1978, and the group has been fulfilling this responsibility from the Colorado Springs Olympic Training Center ever since.
+In the U.S., the task for organizing shooting sports has been delegated to the National Rifle Association (NRA).
+This started in 1978, and the group has been fulfilling this responsibility from the Colorado Springs Olympic Training Center.